How to Deal With Mixed Signals From a Guy

 What not to do

 Do not send the long paragraph if your real hope is that he will finally become consistent.
-Do not keep explaining how his behavior affects you if he already understands enough to change.
-Do not treat jealousy, compliments, or emotional confession as commitment.

 And do not confuse anxiety with intuition.